 Christopherson in Nanaimo:

-Shaughnessy, as it now stands out as one of the last
+it now stands out as one of the last 'original' old timer

-feeling of the Shaughnessy of days past.
-In looking up the MLS
+Shaughnessy of days past.
+In looking up the MLS listing,

-listing, clearly marketed as the lot only, with the house
+clearly marketed as the lot only, with the house being

 Vancouver and, below, the most recent MLS listing of

-From Keith Forrest, 2012: I am trying to find some history on the water wheel south of Clinton B.C.anything you can give me would be appreciated thanks
+From Keith Forrest, 2012, about Clinton: I am trying to find some history on the water wheel south of Clinton B.C.anything you can give me would be appreciated thanks

 From Darrell Ohs, Nanaimo,